search icon

 Do all corporations have to pay corporate income tax?

-No. You can register your corporation as an S corporation as long as the business meets the IRS’s requirements.
+No, not technically.
+A corporation can qualify and register as an S corporation as long as the business meets the IRS’s requirements.
 S corporations pass all income through to the shareholders, who report the income on their personal tax returns.
 The income is taxed at their individual return rather than at the corporate level or at the corporate rate.

 Corporate Income Tax Advantages